VatsaPatel9/Leaf_Identification/README.md

 # plant_identification
 A model which can predict an image of a leaf.
 If an image of a leaf is being fed into the machine, the machine will read and understand the type leaf and give the description(category, type, herbal ,etc).
-There are 8 different species of plants which were used which made the dataset very of around 2000 images to make it work on any system.

 Designed a CNN model to classify 8 different types of plants with 2136 test images and 614 validation images.
 Image processing and augmentation was used to generate more data from an existing dataset, this was done because the original dataset was made up of image of plants captured in a specific environment.
 Increased the test accuracy of the original dataset to augmented dataset from 80% to 90%.